-Income drawdown means keeping your money invested for longer.
-But is that a smart thing to do with your pension?
+Income drawdown allows you to keep your money invested for longer – but is that a smart thing to do with your pension?

 - You aren't forced to buy a lifetime income when annuity rates are low and permanently surrender your fund to an insurance company.

 - You choose how much income to withdraw.